ruchit-p/recipe-website/README.md

 ## Meal Planner – Recipe Website

-React + Vite app to discover recipes, view nutrition details, and bookmark favorites.
+React app to discover recipes, view nutrition details, and bookmark favorites.
 Uses Spoonacular API for data and Firebase Authentication + Firestore for user accounts and bookmarks.

+Try it out at: https://ruchit-p.github.io/recipe-website/

 ### Features